Espyo/Pikifen/README.txt

         4. It doesn't really matter anyway because what is included with the engine is demo content; users are meant to use whatever assets they please.

     Why 2D?
         3D would be MUCH harder for everyone.
 You can get something convincing with 2D alone.
         A 3D engine would be much harder to create, and the game developers would have a much harder time creating models, areas, etc. that look good in 3D.

     Will you ever add X?
         Depends.
 If it's an area or enemy or something, the game developers are meant to do that, not me.
+Though I might still add it for the sake of demonstration.
 Other than that, ask me!

     Is it possible to add Winged Pikmin?
         No. First, their airborne state would be a nightmare to code in with the currently existing finite-state-machine logic.